Arkmer/2-react-redux/README.md

 Hint: Use what has been built already.

 It comes from the type in the App.js!
-We can use this to fire specific reducers when we want them using an if function.
+We can use this to fire specific reducers when we want them using switch statements.
 Now that the reducers are separate and fire when the appropriate button is clicked, let's add some stuff!

 ### Variables in the Reducer
 Let's create an input that when clicked will take in a string and console log it.
 You're going to have to add the property `payload` to the object where `type` is.
 The `payload` will be the string we want to `console.log` with the third reducer.
 If you're guessing how the reducer gets the payload just check your console.
 It comes right over with the type!